-Dealing with repairs can be one of the most stressful parts of selling your home.
-The questions are endless: should you replace your aging roof, or sell your home “as is” for a lower price?
-Do you need to invest in fresh paint and new carpet to get an offer?
-Will you really make a return by remodeling the bathroom, or just end up losing both time and money?
+Dealing with repairs is stressful, and the questions are endless: should you replace your aging roof, or sell your home “as is”?
+Do you really need to invest in fresh paint and new carpet to get a strong offer?

 How repairs work in a traditional sale